 \subsection{Location awareness}

 \begin{corollary} A U-Net with valid padding and learnt upsampling has the capacity to assign a unique ID to each pixel in an output window of size $f^{dl}$, independent of the specific input image. \end{corollary} \begin{proof} Proof by construction: Set the first convolution to weights zero and bias 1.
 This yields a constant feature map.
 Set all other convolutions to identity.
 Thus, a feature map in the bottleneck layer will be constant.
 Ignore skip connections by setting respective convolution kernel entries to zero.
 Construct upsampling filter kernels $p_1 \dots p_l$ by filling them with non-repeating prime numbers.
 For this, $l \cdot f^d$ prime numbers are needed.
 Each of the $f^{dl}$ output functions $u_i$ of this U-Net instance yields a product over a unique set of $l$ distinct prime numbers.
-As the decomposition of any number into prime factors is unique, respective outputs effectively assign a unique ID to each output pixel. \end{proof} Figure~\ref{fig:pixel_IDs} showcases the level of location awareness that can be reached with a U-Net with valid padding and learnt upsampling.
-This U-Net is not constructed, but trained via metric learning with discriminative loss~\cite{de2017semantic} to segment pixels as individual instances given a constant input image, thereby confirming that a U-Net instance akin to the above construction can be trained in practice.
-A comparable effect of location awareness has been described for zero-padding~\cite{kayhan2020translation}, which we showcase in Figure~\ref{fig:pixel_IDs_zero_padding}.
+As the decomposition of any number into prime factors is unique, respective outputs effectively assign a unique ID to each output pixel. \end{proof} Fig.~\ref{fig:pixel_IDs} showcases the level of location awareness that can be reached with a U-Net with valid padding and learnt upsampling, trained via metric learning with discriminative loss~\cite{de2017semantic} to segment pixels as individual instances given a constant input image.
+This confirms that a U-Net instance akin to the construction in Proof~\ref{proof:unique_ID} can be trained.
+A comparable effect of location awareness, albeit with conceptually different cause, has been described for zero-padding~\cite{kayhan2020translation}, which we showcase in Suppl.\ Fig.\ 2